SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 .. literalinclude:: /literals/globalInfo201909.txt
    :lines: 11-69

-Note that the field ``includeCRs: False`` inhibits patching of control regions for the pyhf models.
-This field has no meaning for the machine learned surrogate models.
+Finally note that the field ``includeCRs: True/False`` turns patching of control regions on/off for the pyhf models.
+This field has no meaning for the ML surrogate models, where CRs are taken into account by construction.

 * **Experimental Result folder is described by the** `ExpResult Class <experiment.html#experiment.expResultObj.ExpResult>`_
 * **globalInfo files  are described by the** `Info Class <experiment.html#experiment.infoObj.Info>`_